 The PSA convened a First Regional Conference on “Manila: History, People, and Culture,” at Barrio San Luis Complex, Intramuros, Manila, sponsored by De La Salle University.
 The papers from this conference were published by De La Salle University Press (1989), edited by Wilfrido V. Villacorta, Isagani R. Cruz, and Maria Lourdes Bautista.

 The Philippine Social Science Council since 1989 has coordinated closely with the Philippine Studies Association when it convenes its conferences, its major activity.
 The PSSC Executive Director (then Virginia A. Miralao, presently Amaryllis Tiglao-Torres) sits in the PSA Board in an ex-officio capacity and the PSSC serves as Conference Secretariat.
-The PSA was admitted to Associate Membership to the Philippine Social Sciences Council in February 2014.
+The PSA was admitted to Associate Membership to the Philippine Social Science Council in February 2014.

 The PSA Board elected the following: Milagros C. Guerrero (President), Wilfrido V. Villacorta (Vice-President), Patricia B. Licuanan (Secretary), Fe R. Arcinas (Treasurer), Ofelia R. Angangco, Wilfrido Arce+, Isagani R. Cruz, Doreen G. Fernandez+, Andrew Gonzalez, FSC+, Carolina G. Hernandez, Florentino H. Hornedo+, Elsa Perez-Jurado+, Vivencio R. Jose, Antonio Ledesma, S.J., Aurora Roxas Lim, Bienvenido Lumbera, Resil B. Morales, and Nicanor Tiongson.